milasoft64/Disk2Easyflash-v1/README.md

 Run the .exe file under Windows for the menu-driven CRT creator.
 Versions for Mac and Linux can be created using the Python script.
-## Windows Instructions

-Run the .exe file under Windows for the menu-driven CRT creator.
-Versions for Mac and Linux can be created using the Python script.

 <a name="windows-bottom"></a>